cameronvale88/simpleserver/README.md

 On the client computer, type "python3 simplerserver_client.py" and the client should automatically recieve the file.

 Remember to change firewall rules appropriately.

+## NOTE: This program is designed to work only on lan.